Heat conduction

 • Simple problems (like this one) need simple inputs

-• FeenoX follows the UNIX rule of simplicity
+• FeenoX follows the Unix rule of simplicity

 • Output is 100% user-defined